 Sarah Whitcher Kansa

-As Executive Director of the AAI, Sarah advocates for data sharing and publishing in various archaeological and cultural heritage communities.
-She has a Ph.D. in archaeology and has spent over 20 years conducting zooarchaeological research at sites in the Near East and Europe.
+As Executive Director of the AAI, Sarah collaborates on projects that advance data publishing and data literacy in various archaeological and cultural heritage communities.
+She has a Ph.D. in archaeology (University of Edinburgh) and has spent more than 20 years conducting zooarchaeological research at sites in the Near East and Europe.
 She manages BoneCommons.org on behalf of the International Council for Archaeozoology (ICAZ), where she stands on the Executive and International Committees.
 She served as Vice President of ICAZ from 2014-2018, and has been elected President for the 2018-2022 term.
-Sarah is currently a member of the Publications Committee of the Society for American Archaeology (SAA) and of the American Schools of Oriental Research (ASOR).
-She is also the series editor for Archaeobiology (Lockwood Press) and Executive Editor of Open Context.
+Sarah is currently a member of the Publications Committee of the American Schools of Oriental Research (ASOR) and the Digital Technology Committee of the Archaeological Institute of America (AIA).
+She is also the series co-editor for Archaeobiology (Lockwood Press) and Executive Editor of Open Context.

 Technology Director & Open Context Program Director

-Eric Kansa (PhD, Harvard University) leads development of Open Context (http://opencontext.org), the AAI’s open access data publishing service.
+Eric Kansa (PhD, Harvard University) oversees development of Open Context (http://opencontext.org), the AAI’s open access data publishing service.
 His research explores Web architecture, service design, and how these issues relate to the social and professional context of the digital humanities.
 Eric also researches policy issues relating to intellectual property, including text-mining and cultural property concerns.
-He actively participates in a number of Open Science, Open Government, cyberinfrastructure, text-mining, and scholarly user needs initiatives.
-He has taught and practiced project management and information service design in the UC Berkeley School of Information’s Clinic program.
+He has participated in a number of Open Science, Open Government, cyberinfrastructure, text-mining, and scholarly user needs initiatives, and has taught project management and information service design in the UC Berkeley School of Information’s Clinic program.
 He has been a principal investigator and co-investigator on projects funded by the William and Flora Hewlett Foundation, NEH, IMLS, Hewlett-Packard, Sunlight Foundation, Google, NSF, and Alfred P. Sloan Foundation.